 By turning in highlighted individual or group project assignments early, you can earn a maximum of 15 extra credit points per semester.
-Turn in a project 5 or more days early and get 5 extra credit points, 4 days early for 4 pts, 3 days early for 3 pts, etc. You can resubmit an assignment before the due date-the latest submission is what is considered for extra credit/grading.
+This extra credit is possible for up to three assignments.
+Turn in a project 5 or more days early and get 5 extra credit points, 4 days early for 4 pts, 3 days early for 3 pts, etc. You can resubmit an assignment before the due date.
+The latest submission is what is considered for extra credit/grading.